WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

 ####<a id="gitflow">GitFlow Workflow</a>

 GitFlow is a specific type of workflow for larger projects and is built off of the __Feature Branch Workflow__.
 The branch structure is slightly more complicated by having more specific roles to different branches and adding in tags around a project release.

   * Historical Branches - instead of a single master branch, there is now __master__ and __develop__
   * Feature Branches - each feature resides in its own branch.
 Feature branches branch from __develop__ instead of master.
   * Once develop has enough features for a release, you fork a release branch off of develop.
 No new features are added and only bug fixes, document generation are added.
 Once this is ready to ship, the release gets merged into __master__ and tagged with a version number.
 Once merged back to master, we merge back into develop.

+###<a id="gitoperators">Git Operators</a>

+####<a id="tilde">Tilde</a>

+The tilde `~` operator is used in git to point to a parent of a commit.
+An example of `HEAD~` indicates the revision before the last one committed.
+To move further back, just indicate `HEAD~N` (e.g. `HEAD~3`) to take you back N (e.g. 3) levels back.
+This works great until you run into merges since merge commits have two parents.
+The `~` just selects the first one.

+####<a id="carrot">Carrot</a>

+The carrot `^` operator moves to a specific parent of the specificed version.
+You use a number to indicate which parent.
+For example, `HEAD^2` tells git to select the second parent of the last one committed, not the 'grandparent'.

+You can repeat this multiple times to move back further.
+`HEAD^2^^` takes you back three levels, selecting the second parent on the first step.
+If you don't give a number, Git assumes 1.

+###<a id="gitcommands">Git Commands</a>

+Some good commands to know are:

+    git checkout myotherbranch fileonmyotherbranch.py
+    git log --all --decorate --oneline --graph
+    git log --oneline -5 --before "Sat Aug 20 2018"
+    git blame
+    git revert
+    git shortlog
+    git reflog

+####<a id="doubledot">Double Dot Notation</a>

+The __double dot__ notation is for specifying ranges, e.g.
+This says show me commits after `fb6`... up to and including `2c30`...
+This also says "show me all commits that are included in the second commit that are not included in the first commit"

+    git log fb6a21154cc5fd2a09bc905ff4745a2b3b4fd4ec..2c3090f55c042c7c23c1f63fc5d764ff1670f4d6

+####<a id="tripledot">Triple Dot Notation</a>

+The __triple dot__ notation is for showing all commits that are in __either__ revision that are __not__ included in __both__ revisions.